 In the wilderness, the great horned owl exerts a restraining influence on both the game and the enemies of the game, for it destroys both and thus does not disturb the balance of nature.
 On the farm or the game preserve, however, the bird is not tolerated.

-The great horned owl is the most deadly enemy of the crow, taking old and young from their nests at night and killing many at their winter roosts.
+The great horned owl is the most deadly enemy of the American crow, taking old and young from their nests at night and killing many at their winter roosts.
 Blue jays (Cyanocitta cristata) are a close second enemy, followed by all other small birds.
 Great horned owls tend to attract clamors of noisy, excited mobs of crows.
 If an owl is discovered by a crow, the alarm is immediately given and all the crows within hearing respond to the call, gather about the owl flying around or perching in the tree as near to the owl as they dare go, cawing loudly and making a great fuss.
 They are seldom bold enough to strike the owl.

 Great horned owls have yet to be tamed and seldom make satisfactory pets.
 Despite their dignified bearing and handsome plumage, great horned owls do not make pleasing additions to aviaries as they are the most irredeemably morose and untamable.
 Even when raised in captivity, the animals often remain surly, sullen, morose, vicious, and hostile, often flying in rage at strangers and even their owners.